-To make a 457(b) elective deferral and review a summary of the investment options, please call Fidelity at 1-800-343-0860 or visit https://nb.fidelity.com/public/nb/umretirement/home.
+To make a 457(b) elective deferral and review a summary of the investment options, please call Fidelity at 1-800-343-0860 or visit umurl.us/Fidelity.
 To ensure you receive the FULL University matching contribution (3% of your employer contribution compensation) you will be automatically enrolled in the 457(b) Plan at the maximum employer match rate of 3% of your 457(b) compensation.
 You may choose to make a contrary election or opt out of making elective deferrals under the 457(b) Plan at any time.
+Please allow 1-2 pay cycles for initial automatic enrollment.